MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

    –	Make sure to use language the intended audience will understand.

-   –	On PC, you will get a warning if your text is going to go over the 280-character limit.
-If you are approaching the 280-character limit, this is a good indication that you are trying to put too much information on a single step.
+   –	On the PC, the app will warn you if your text is over the 280-character limit.
+If you're approaching the 280-character limit, this is a good indication that you're trying to put too much information in a single step.

-   –	We do not currently support any text formatting (Such as font size or styling) within Guides, but you can use capitalization to point out key words or phrases.
+   –	Dynamics 365 Guides doesn't currently support any text formatting (such as font size or styling), but you can use capitalization to point out key words or phrases.

    –	Adding numbered or multiple small steps inside a single step can often lead an operator to miss specific actions.
 Don’t be afraid to create separate steps to make sure the operator completes the correct sequence of actions.

-•	Use descriptive action words like “locate,” “find,” “get,” “go to”, “pick up,” “put down,” “insert,” “attach,” and “remove.”
+- Use descriptive action words like “locate,” “find,” “get,” “go to”, “pick up,” “put down,” “insert,” “attach,” and “remove.”

-•	Keep language consistent throughout the entire guide.
+- Keep language consistent throughout the entire guide.
 Items that are especially important for language consistency include:

    –	Part names

    –	Action verbs

-   –	Referring to Task names
+   –	Referring to task names

-•	Consider adding additional separate steps that show individual tips and tricks.

-   –	Adding tips/tricks onto an action step can often lead the operator to miss them.
+- Consider adding additional separate steps that show individual tips and tricks.
+Adding tips/tricks in an action step often leads the operator to miss them.

-       •	It can be beneficial to add the tip/tricks as a separate step before the action step.
+    - It can be beneficial to add tips/tricks as a separate step before the action step.

-       •	Adding a NOTE step is useful for quality checks.
+    - Adding a NOTE step is useful for quality checks.
 This type of step can come before or after another step, depending on the specific context.

       ***EXAMPLE IMAGE HERE***

-       •	Add a WARNING step for things that could be dangerous or cause a quality issue.
+    - Add a WARNING step for things that could be dangerous or cause a quality issue.
 This type of step can come before or after another step, depending on the specific context.
 On HoloLens, you can add a warning style on a 3D hologram to reinforce the warning step text.

       ***EXAMPLE IMAGE HERE***

-•	Add a step at the end of each task to let the operator know that they’re ending a task and introduce them to the following task.
-This will help the operator form a mental model of the guide structure, leading to better retention.
+- Add a step at the end of each task to let the operator know that they’re ending a task and to introduce them to the following task.
+This helps the operator form a mental model of the guide structure, leading to better retention.

-•	If it isn't a generic tool/part (i.e. screwdriver, socket wrench, washer etc.), make sure to label and define the tool/part the first time you introduce it to the operator

-       –	After labeling and describing it the first time, you do not need to define it throughout the rest of the Guide.
+- If it isn't a generic tool/part (for example, a screwdriver, socket wrench, or washer), make sure to label and define the tool/part the first time you introduce it to the operator.
+After labeling and describing the tool/part the first time, you don't need to define it throughout the rest of the guide.

-•	Validation: If certain actions are critical to the success of subsequent actions, make sure to put a validation step in.
+- If certain actions are critical to the success of subsequent actions, make sure to add a validation step.
 Some validation examples include:

-       –	Visual Validation
+  –	Visual validation

-          •	"Make sure the green side is facing up"
+   - "Make sure the green side is facing up."

-          •	"Make sure the text is upside down when screwing it in"
+   - "Make sure the text is upside down when screwing it in."

-          •	"Make sure the front of the machine is facing you and aligns to the top right corner of the table before continuing on to the next step."
+   - "Make sure the front of the machine is facing you and aligns to the top-right corner of the table before continuing on to the next step."

-       –	Auditory Validation
+  –	Auditory validation

-          •	"Twist the knob to the right until you hear 2 loud clicks."
+   - "Twist the knob to the right until you hear 2 loud clicks."

-       –	Reference Validation
+  –	Reference validation

-          •	" Reference image for correct orientation before continuing on to the next step.
+   - "Reference image for correct orientation before continuing on to the next step.
 The following steps rely on correct orientation of the circuit box."

-•	Hands:
+- Hands:

          Do not specify which hand to use (left/right) unless: